 Tabitha Wilson lives and works in London.
-She will be graduating from the Royal College of Art’s Painting MA programme in August ‘25, prior to this she completed her BA in Fine Art at Wimbledon College of Art, UAL.
+She recently graduated with an MA in Painting from the Royal College of Art, prior to this she completed her BA in Fine Art at Wimbledon College of Art, UAL.
 She has exhibited nationally, most recently at Lewisham Arthouse.

 Education